THE SCRIPTWRITERS & CO TEAM (AKA TEAM S&CO!)

 Originally from Bath, Ella (the artist formerly known as Zizz) attended the very first virtual S&Co Scratch Night, noted the calibre of winning scripts and actors, and asked if she could get involved.
 With a mountain of admin and scripts to plough though, we hired her on the spot.

 'If I’m completely honest, I don’t like a lot of the scripts we read,' she told us recently, taking us by surprise.
-'Not every script can be to my taste, so I've been angered, shocked and repulsed by some of them, yet amused, delighted or moved by others; and that’s exactly what I'm looking for.
+'Not every script can be to my taste, so I've been angered, shocked and repulsed by some of them, yet amused, delighted or moved by others; and that’s exactly what I look for.
 I want to see characters come to life and stories lift off the page.
 I couldn't ask for a better way of learning about plays and screenplays.
 Zanna and Alex are amazingly talented and super cool.'
 Alright, we made up the last sentence.
 But we're pretty damned sure she thinks it.